CameronSpear/imagelab/Code_of_Conduct.md

 ## Enforcement

-If you or someone you know has experienced this type of behavior, please don't hesitate to reach out to the maintainer of the project directly at pauljod@msudenver.edu.
+If you or someone you know has experienced this type of behavior, please don't hesitate to reach out to the maintainer of the project directly at 8ibu5tidm20t@opayq.com.
 Let's handle issues maturely and constructively.

 ## Enforcement Guidelines